 The M’Naghten Rules were embraced in American courts and presided as the legal standard for more than a century.
 But by the 1950s, modern psychology was reaching a tipping point.
 Though William James’ The Principles of Psychology had been around since 1890, the field had generally been confined to the insulated world of academia.
 But people were finding new ways to talk about psychology in the appealing terms of magazine articles, self-help books, and radio programs.
 Pop psychology was born.

 In the 1953 case of Durham v.
 U.S., 23-year-old Monte Durham was convicted of housebreaking.
 Durham had been in and out of mental institutions for various personality disorders since he was a teenager, and after his attorney appealed the decision, the appellate judge used the case as an opportunity to overhaul the insanity defense.
 During the appeal, the judge declared the M’Naghten Rules “an entirely obsolete and misleading conception of the nature of insanity.”
 In the ruling, the court stated that the accused isn’t criminally responsible if the crime was the product of a mental disease.
-The opinion of the court was hailed as a revolutionary step toward modernizing criminal justice for the mentally ill, modernizing the law to address the advancements in psychology and psychiatry.
+The opinion of the court was hailed as a revolutionary step toward modernizing criminal justice for the mentally ill, modernizing the law to address the advancements in psychology and psychiatry. [[FN: Less than a decade later in 1962, the American Law Institute established yet another standard for insanity; the new ALI test stated that a person could not be held responsible if, at the time of the crime, they lacked “substantial capacity to either appreciate the wrongfulness” of their act at the time they committed.]]
 The ruling also meant that psychiatrists now wielded great power in American courtrooms, and could be brought in to give comprehensive tests to defendants to determine insanity or illness, and also be used as expert witnesses in the trial.
 The case of John Hinckley, Jr. was a kind of saturation point of this rapid ascent of psychiatrists in criminal courts.

 In a country in which anywhere from 15 to 20 percent of the incarcerated population suffers from severe mental illness, it’s still unclear exactly where the line between those with mental afflictions who are held responsible for their crimes and those who are not truly is.